 It can feel like your daughter is disrespectful, for sure.
 I don’t doubt that.
 Especially with how much you do for her, with how much you love her.
 The hitting, the not listening and the outright defiance are difficult to deal with, I get it.
 When your child says “no” right to your face, it makes your blood boil a bit.
 I’ve been there.

 Well, the same goes for your little child.
 This is the world our little ones are living in.
 They are not fully developed, not by a long-shot.
 Things are confusing, emotions are big, and self-control doesn’t come easily.
 So, replacing the idea that your child is disrespectful and mean with the idea that your child needs help and guidance is the best thing you can do.
 This will not be the last time she hits, misbehaves or has a tantrum.
 In order to have the relationship that you want, and to create the kind environment you want, you need to believe in her goodness.
-Let her flail and freak out, knowing the whole time that it is not really about you.
+When she “acts out”, you now know that it is not really about you.
 Understanding that kids are like this allows us to breathe a sigh of relief.
 It’s not a desire to mess with you that is leading her to act like this.
 It’s her biology, her lack of development.
 Breathe into that, because it’s true.

 Another way that we can be comforted is knowing that these stages will not last forever and that we can help our kids through difficult times by empathizing with what they are experiencing.
 You can actually help your kids grow out of difficult stages by listening to them, helping them reflect, and empower them with new and better strategies.
 Their brains are developing and growing at this time, so the environment is critical.
 However, difficult stages can drag out and become magnified as well, if not dealt with properly.
 We all long to be heard and understood.
 The misbehaviour that you’re witnessing might just be a protest, a plea, to be heard and understood.